PabloGarzonB0/PabloGarzonB0/README.md

 - 🌀 At the moment I'm working on my degree project on **the classification of acoustic environments using spectral representations and scalograms**
 [link proyecto](https://github.com/pablogarzon01/Environment-Sound-Classification-Using-CNN)

-- ☁️ I’m currently learning **Making analysis with MySQL**
+💡 **Data Engineer | Java Developer | Passionate about Technology and Data Analysis**

+I am a curious person with a strong motivation for continuous learning.
+I constantly explore new tools to improve my work and that of those around me.
+I enjoy sharing knowledge and collaborating with others to solve problems efficiently.

+## 📊 Areas of Interest
+- Data analysis and relational databases (**MySQL, PostgreSQL**).
-- 💬 Ask me about **Java and Databases**
+- **Java development** and software engineering.
+- Audio signal processing and its application in AI models.
+- Artificial intelligence and deep learning.

+## 🎯 Key Skills
+- **Problem analysis and resolution**: I have strong analytical skills, especially in **audio signal analysis and data processing**.
+- **Collaboration and continuous learning**: I believe technology brings us into a new productive era and helps us solve complex problems efficiently.
+That’s why I am always looking to improve and share knowledge with those around me.

+## 🚀 What I'm currently working on
+- Learning and applying **data analysis with MySQL**.
+- Exploring new technologies to enhance my skills.

+## 📩 Contact
-- 📫 How to reach me **pablogarzon01@gmail.com**
+Feel free to reach out at **pablogarzon01@gmail.com**

-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+⚡ **Quote that inspires me:**
-- ⚡ Important: **Motivation is the engine that takes us everywhere, that's why it's important to take care of it.**
+*"Motivation is the engine that takes us everywhere.
+That’s why it’s important to take care of it."*

 <h3 align="left">Connect with me:</h3>
 <p align="left">